Vitamin C as a treatment for cancer is back in the news again.

 Robinson, a former student and long-time associate of Pauling, helped found the institute and became its first president.
-According to an investigative report by James Lowell, Ph.D., in Nutrition Forum newsletter, Robinson’s own research led him to conclude in 1978 that the high doses (5-10 grams per day) of vitamin C being recommended by Pauling might actually promote some types of cancer in mice .
+According to an investigative report by James Lowell, Ph.D., in Nutrition Forum newsletter, Robinson’s own research led him to conclude in 1978 that the high-doses (5-10 grams per day) of vitamin C being recommended by Pauling might actually promote some types of cancer in mice .
 Robinson told Lowell, for example, that animals fed quantities equivalent to Pauling’s recommendations contracted skin cancer almost twice as frequently as the control group and that only doses of vitamin C that were nearly lethal had any protective effect.
 Shortly after reporting this to Pauling, Robinson was asked to resign from the institute, his experimental animals were killed, his scientific data were impounded, and some of the previous research results were destroyed.
 Pauling also declared publicly that Robinson’s research was “amateurish” and inadequate.
 Robinson responded by suing the Institute and its trustees.
 In 1983, the suit was settled out of court for $575,000.
 In an interview quoted in Nature, Pauling said that the settlement “represented no more than compensation for loss of office and the cost of Robinson’s legal fees.”
-However, the court-approved agreement states that $425,000 of the settlement was for slander and libel.
+However, the court-approved agreement stated that $425,000 of the settlement was for slander and libel.
 The Institute’s own legal fees were close to a million dollars .

 In 1994, Robinson and two colleagues summarized the results of four mouse studies he had carried out while working at the Pauling Institute.
 Nearly all of the mice developed skin cancers (squamous cell carcinomas) following exposure to ultraviolet radiation.
 Altogether, 1,846 hairless mice received a total of 38 different diets.
 The researchers found that (a) the rate of onset and severity of tumors could be varied as much as 20-fold by just modifying dietary balance; (b) diets with the worst balance of nutrients had the greatest inhibitory effect on cancer growth; and (c) no cures or remissions were observed (although the researchers were not looking for this).
 In 1999, Robinson commented: